ebarkie/weatherlink/calc/USAGE.md

 ```go
 func DewPoint(tf float64, h int) float64
 ```
-DewPoint takes a temperature in Fahrenheight and humidity and returns the dew point in Fahrenheight.
+DewPoint takes a temperature in Fahrenheit and humidity and returns the dew point in Fahrenheit.
 It uses Magnus-Tetens formula.